hanyoseob/pytorch-StarGAN/README.md

 ## Keypoint

 1. Discriminator
-    * Remove Instance Normalization
+    * Remove Instance Normalization.

-      If there is Instance Normalization, a generator is not trained.
+        * If there is Instance Normalization, a generator image is not trained.
+        * In other word, output image shows unrealistic image but reconstruction image seems like to input image. (instance norm + (0.2 leaky ReLU or 0.01 leaky ReLU))

-    * Leaky ReLU rate changes from 0.2 to 0.01
+    * Leaky ReLU rate changes from 0.2 to 0.01.

-    * Use WGAN-GP loss
+    * Use WGAN-GP loss.

+    * BCE loss shows faster convergence than WGAN loss.

     * Class Discriminator is only trained by Real Image.